 For a full list of programs developed under the first AANAPISI grant, please see the AANAPISI 2008-2011 Initiatives.

 Fulfilling Our Promise to AAPI Students: "Start Here, Go Anywhere"

-In October 2011, South was awarded second AANAPISI development grant.
-This grant builds upon the lessons learned from the first grant and is strengthening South’s ability to serve low-income, under-served students with AAPI-targeted strategies.
-This project focuses on providing: (1) services; and (2) creating a culturally responsive learning environment here at South.
+In October 2011, South was awarded a second AANAPISI development grant.
+This grant built upon the lessons learned from the first grant in strengthening South’s ability to serve low-income, under-served students with AAPI-targeted strategies.
+This project focused on providing: (1) services; and (2) creating a culturally responsive learning environment here at South.

 The AANAPISI Center is the hub for AANAPISI programming.
 Our mission: